One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Santa Justa Lift

-Good to know: The lift is part of the public transport network in Lisbon so you can travel free with a 24hrs public transport ticket.
-In this case, you’ll have to pay separately to access the viewing platform (1.5-2 EUR if I remember well).
+Good to know: The lift is part of Lisbon’s public transport network, so rides may be included with a 24-hour public transport ticket.
+However, access to the viewing platform usually requires a small additional fee.

 Rossio square as seen from Santa Justa Lift viewing platform